karmada-io/karmada/README.md

 2. Policy Controller: the controller watches PropagationPolicy objects.
 When PropagationPolicy object is added, it selects a group of resources matching the resourceSelector and create PropagationBinding with each single resource object.
 3. Binding Controller: the controller watches PropagationBinding object and create PropagationWork object corresponding to each cluster with single resource manifest.
-4. Excution Controller: the controller watches PropagationWork objects.When PropagationWork objects are created, it will distribute the resources to member clusters.
+4. Execution Controller: the controller watches PropagationWork objects.When PropagationWork objects are created, it will distribute the resources to member clusters.

 ## Concepts